tonioloewald/bindinator.js/docs/Overview.md

 ## Registered Objects

 Registered — **named** — objects are *the central idea* in b8r's architecture.
-A named object is an object that is registered as having a specific **name**.

 Registered objects are a kind of **observable**.
-But it's the name that's observed, not the object (i.e. you can start interacting with a registered object by name before the object itself is registered).
+But it's the *name* that's observed, not the *object* (i.e. you can bind to a registered object *by name* before the object itself is registered).
+This means you can bind to data before it's loaded, and events can trigger methods belonging to controllers before they are loaded, parsed, etc.

 ### Path References

 b8r needs to know when things happen to registered objects (including their being registered in the first place).
-So, properties can be accessed (get and set) by **path** — where path is exactly what you'd expect:
+So, properties can be accessed (get and set) by **path** — where path is exactly what you'd expect.

 	const obj = {foo: {bar: 'baz'}};
 	b8r.register('bob', obj);